Stasis

 I made a mistake, Mr. President.

-(6) Recusing the judges (stasis on the procedure); disqualifying the accuser:
+(6) Recuse the tribunal (stasis on the procedure); disqualify the accuser:

 It is not for the victor to judge the vanquished.